SongleJp/songle-widget/README.md

-# Songle API

 ## This npm package is DEPRECATED.
-Please use a [songle-api](https://github.com/SongleJp/songle-api) npm package.
+Please use [songle-api](//github.com/SongleJp/songle-api) npm package.

 This package and repository will not be updated.